 Kerbside food scraps collection across Auckland

 A weekly food scraps collection service for urban Auckland will give us the opportunity to reduce our waste going to landfill.
 Food scraps processing can bring a significant reduction in household waste - by up to 35 kg per person, contributing to Auckland’s Zero Waste by 2040 goal.
-The kerbside food scraps collection is expected to rollout from October 2021 and will continue in the areas that already have this service in place.
+The kerbside food scraps collection is expected to rollout from early 2023 (delayed from October 2021 due to COVID-19) and will continue in the areas that already have this service in place.

 Auckland Council is excited to announce a 20-year partnership with kiwi-owned and operated Ecogas Ltd to process the food scraps that will be collected kerbside across urban Auckland.
 Not since recycling came to our streets has there been such an innovation in the way we reduce waste.